djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.3.png">

 59.b Enter your credentials, then click on "Connect app".
+(You can use dummy credentials test/test for this)
 <img width="1000" alt="image" src="hands-on-lab-assets/image22.4.png">

 60. Click on "skills" and then "Manage skills".